Customer segmentation and personalization go hand in hand for marketers.

 Success with the former (creating buyer groups based on various criteria and information from your data sources) leads to success with the latter (more opportunities for better personalized and individualized marketing and messaging that converts your target customers into paying customers).

-A number of brands have implemented segmentation marketing strategies today, with many CMOs pouring marketing spend into personalization based on distinct segments their teams build.
+Many brands have implemented segmentation marketing strategies today, with many CMOs pouring marketing spend into personalization based on distinct segments their teams build.

 And yet, despite the growing ROI from segmentation, many companies have yet to invest in the proper martech that can help bucket customers and, in turn, better understand and market to them.